EVORA-project/evora-ontology/models/docs/BiologicalPartOrigin.md

     multivalued: false
   accessToPhysicalGeneticResource:
     name: accessToPhysicalGeneticResource
-    description: Reference of the permit identifiers for access to the genetic resource, applicable if the genetic resource falls under Access and Benefit-Sharing (ABS) regulations
+    description: Indicate if the biological part was produced with access to a physical genetic resource
     title: access to physical genetic resource
     domain_of:
     - BiologicalPartOrigin